Woman in Black (supernatural)

-In Appalachian folklore, a "Woman in Black" is a supernatural figure appearing in various regions throughout the southern and western United States in the early to mid 1900s.
+In Appalachian folklore, a "Woman in Black" is a supernatural figure appearing in various regions throughout the Southern United States and the Western United States in the early to mid 1900s.

 History

 According to legend, a Woman in Black typically appeared to men who had misbehaved, cheated on their wives, or committed some moral transgression.
-Folklore holds that towns such as Bristol, Virginia, Tazewell, Virginia, Lynchburg, Virginia and Richmond, Virginia Jackson, Minnesota were visited by a Woman in Black.
+Folklore holds that towns such as Bristol, Virginia, Tazewell, Virginia, Lynchburg, Virginia, Richmond, Virginia and Jackson, Minnesota were visited by a Woman in Black.
 According to one tale, she appeared "suddenly and unexpectedly" in Roanoke, Virginia in 1902 to men who had stayed too long at their club, insisting they go home as quickly as possible.
 Sometimes a Woman in Black was said to hit, pummel, or knock a man down to the ground or "slap him to the earth with a swish of her phantom garments" as retribution for his sins.
 If continued, the men would be killed at the location where he committed his act.

 It was said that her alleged appearances in Roanoke had the salutary effect of keeping married men home with their wives and families rather than going out each night.
 One account claims she appeared suddenly to four men of the Disciples of Christ church in Tazewell, Virginia, and scared them so badly they all ran home.

 Prominent politicians and businessmen were sometimes rumored to have been visited by a Woman in Black.
 In March 1902, it was claimed that H. S. Wetherald, editor of the Alma Journal; Frank Griggsby, the area's leading carriage dealer; and Ashton C. Shallenberger, then the congressman of Nebraska's Fifth District, and later governor of Nebraska, had been "spooked" by a Woman in Black in Alma, Nebraska.